Aymane-Bendahmane/BackEnd-Kotlin-Docker/Readme.md

-# Coding Challenge [imedia24]
+# Coding Challenge
 ## Description
+A kotlin/spring boot app includes unit testing  and docker config

+## Prerequisites
 How to use the app in docker container

-## Prerequisites
 Before running the Docker container, ensure that you have the following prerequisites installed:

 - Docker: [Install Docker](https://docs.docker.com/get-docker/)